-- 15.1 The national federation concerned must approve layouts for national competitions, while the international federation must approve layouts for international competitions. - 15.2 A federation in charge of organizing an international championship that wants to hold the competition on a course or terrain that has not been approved, must present the terrain and the organization details to a FITASC representative at least eight months before the date of the competition.
+- 15.1 The national federation concerned must approve layouts for national competitions, while the international federation must approve layouts for international competitions. - pionship that wants to hold the competition on a course or terrain that has not been approved, must present the terrain and the organization details to a FITASC representative at least eight months before the date of the competition.
 The FITASC may, if it thinks fit, oblige the federation to appoint a course designer, responsible for the design & the step organization of layouts. - 15.3 A FITASC member federation may delegate responsibility for organizing a competition to one of its clubs but it will still be considered by FITASC as wholly responsible for the application of all the specifications previously approved.